These very pretty attachments are Crochet Flowers and they can look really stunning on your projects.

 I used to make hats and scarves for school chums, waistcoats and socks to keep out the cold weather.

-When my children were small I made them dresses and cardigans, bootees and bonnets.
+When my children were babies I made them dresses and cardigans, bootees and bonnets.

 It's a really relaxing craft and the results can be so pretty.